 Most of our people do not have regular access to a computer; we undertake their training with more traditional training forms, including induction sessions, pre-shift general training and toolbox talks.

-In 2015, the Raising Concerns programme received 140 reports from employees, contractors or third parties regarding situations in which Group policies appeared to be breached.
-The reports were predominantly related to human resources (unequal treatment and abuse), fraud and procurement irregularities.
+In 2016, the Raising Concerns programme received 153 (2015: 140) reports from employees, contractors or third parties regarding situations in which Group policies appeared to be breached.